tjgray94/BankAppUI/README.md

 - **Transaction Management**:
   - **Deposits and Withdrawals**: Users can deposit into or withdraw from their accounts.
   - **Transfers**: Transfer funds between accounts if both checking and savings accounts are available.
+  - **Logging**: All transactions(deposits, withdrawals, and transfers) are logged and can be viewed upon successful login
 - **Form Validation**: Uses react-hook-form for front-end validations on all forms.

 ### Technology Stack